-i The values of the PAI metrics in this report, unless stated otherwise are based on asset classes where data is available from our data provider (primarily listed equities and sovereign bonds).
-We note that a significant proportion of our firm assets are invested in instruments and asset classes (e.g. derivatives, commodities, currencies) for which PAI methodologies do not currently exist.
+i The values of the PAI metrics in this report, unless stated otherwise are based on asset classes where data is available from our data provider (primarily listed equities).
+We note that a small proportion of this Fund's assets are invested in instruments and asset classes (e.g. cash and futures, used for hedging and efficient portfolio management purposes) for which PAI methodologies do not currently exist.

-\If the value of an indicator is 0 to more than two decimal places (0.00xx...) we are rounding the datapoints to 0.
+If the value of an indicator is 0 to more than two decimal places (0.00xx...) we are rounding the datapoints to